owasp-sbot/MGraph/docs/code/mgraph/mgraph-architecture-combined__jan-12.md

 ### Core Concepts

-MGraph-AI's internal representation serves as a universal intermediate format that captures all necessary information from source formats while enabling lossless transformation to target formats.
+MGraph-DB's internal representation serves as a universal intermediate format that captures all necessary information from source formats while enabling lossless transformation to target formats.
 This is achieved through several key mechanisms:

 1. **Universal ID System**
    - Internal GUID-based identification